 Table of Content

 Unlike the EQ series stocks, the BE series T2T stocks are not available for intraday square off.
 This means that if you buy T2T stocks, you have to necessarily take delivery on the T+2 date.
-If you sell the T2T stock, you must have the stock in your demat account, and therefore, be able to give delivery on T+2 date.
+If you sell the T2T stock, you must have the stock in your demat account and be able to give delivery on the T+2 date.
 The whole idea of classifying stocks as T2T is to reduce speculation and price manipulation by barring such stocks from intraday trading.

 Only non-F&O stocks are considered for transfer to the T2T segment.
 The decision to shift shares into the T2T segment is taken every 15 days, while decisions to shift in and out of T2T are taken every 3 months.
 Shifting decisions are made by exchanges in consultation with SEBI.